Lunarien/Lunariens-Mental-Math-Trainer/README.md

 * View a statistic file (as a graph) from the *stats* folder by selecting it from a list
 * View a statistic file (as a graph) from the *stats* folder by typing out the digit code of the problem stats saved in the file.
 Note that the name of the file corresponds to the problem statistics saved in it.
 * View a statistic file (through a console menu) from the *stats* folder by selecting it from a list
-* View a statistic file (through a console menu) folder by typing out the digit code of the problem stats saved in the file.
+* View a statistic file (through a console menu) from the *stats* folder by typing out the digit code of the problem stats saved in the file.
 * Exit LMMT

 When training in speech mode, you can press enter without having any text typed out to repeat the problem, in case you misheard or forgot it.